infinity0/msg-notes/causal/index.rst

 of which previous keys are used to protect each message matches the actual causal order of messages.
-Our explicit formal treatment here works outside of any ratchet, but we'll return to the relationships between ratchet message dependency and causal orders in another chapter.
+Our explicit formal treatment here works outside of any ratchet, but we'll return to the relationships between ratchet message dependency and causal orders in :doc:`another chapter <../ratchet>`.

 We also explore more complex mechanics.
 For concurrent membership operations, we derive a merge algorithm over causal orders that satisfies intuitive notions